 and spend it with someone who has enjoyed it also, all of these years.

 We invite you to visit, we hope you enjoy our friendly family store.

 “A written certificate of authenticity is provided with each autographed collectible, as required by law.
 This dealer may be surety bonded or otherwise insured to ensure the authenticity of any collectible sold by this dealer.”

 Both of her children also live in the San Fernando Valley.
-Brittany lives & works in Chatsworth & Trevor lives and works in Northridge.
+Brittany lives & works in Chatsworth & Trevor lives and works in Woodland Hills.

 Having them nearby couldn't make Lona any happier!